Metric properties of continued fractions with large prime partial quotients: Introduction

 This paper is organized as follows.
 In Section 2, we present the necessary preliminaries, including the elementary properties of Hausdorff dimension, continued fractions, and pressure functions, as well as certain results on prime numbers.
 In Section 3, we establish the zero-one law for the Lebesgue measure of \( E'(\phi) \), which is Theorem \ref{t1}.
-In Section 4, we prove Theorem \ref{t2} for the case where \( 1 \le B < \infty \), and in Section 5, we complete the proof of Theorem \ref{t2} for the case where \( B = \infty \).
+In Section 4, we prove Theorem \ref{t2} for \( 1 < B < \infty \), and address the cases \(B=1\) and \(B=\infty\) in Section 5.